LesliTech/lesli.dev/docs/getting-started/installation.md

 rake dev:db:reset
 ```

-This task is going to create, migrate, seed and initialize our database.
+This task is going to: create, migrate, seed and initialize our database.

 #### Run Lesli
-Finally we can start our awesome application :)
+We can finally run our awesome application :)

 ```shell
 rails server